Welcome to Early Education at OSSD

 If you have any questions regarding this, please do not hesitate to call Nicole or Principal Pat Miller at 728-9555.

 We believe that children learn best in a caring and nurturing environment where they can explore, create and have a variety of play experiences.
 Learning opportunities should be developmentally appropriate and address all areas of growth including social emotional, physical and cognitive development.
 The education of young children is a collaboration involving teachers, specialists, families, and communities.

-OSSD Early Education Program...
+Our Early Education Program...

-Pat Miller is the lead administrator for the preschool program and according to Miller, the program is being run out of Randolph Elementary School, but is open to families from all three OSSD sending towns.
-“We offer morning and afternoon sessions M-Th,” she said, “and our children are coming from a wide range of family situations.
+Pat Miller is the lead administrator for the preschool programs and according to Miller, “the program in Randolph Elementary School will continue to offer preschool on Monday- Thursday mornings and afternoons.”
 Some students have parents who work part-time, some have a stay-at-home parent who just needs a few hours to themselves and some are children whose families can’t afford private childcare.

 “Children with special needs are part of the preschool and all students benefit from being in a diverse environment," Miller noted.